 The learner model developed in the tutor estimates a student's degree of mastery of each topic.
 It uses a technique used to estimate player ranks in competitive games.
 Each assessment is assigned its own mastery rating as if it were a player in a competitive game.
 We considered students correctly answering an assertion a “win” against that assertion, incorrect answers a “loss,” and partial answers a “draw,” updating both the student and the question’s mastery rating accordingly.
 This enabled the model to converge quickly to reasonable estimates of learner skill and question difficulty without requiring large datasets.

 The tutor also provides personalized question recommendations based on input question and student’s current mastery level using collaborative filtering techniques.

 Current State and Future Plans

 The tutor is being developed at IBM on the text books provided by Pearson.
-It was tained on textbook: “Discovering the Life Span - R. Feldman” and released as a pilot in Oct 2017 which is being used by 255 students across 11 schools.
-Future plan is to release it in the production by end of 2018 for more than 10 textbooks which will be used by more than 1M students.
+It was trained on the textbook: “Discovering the Life Span - R. Feldman” and released as a pilot in Oct 2017 which is being used by 255 students across 11 schools.
+The future plan is to release it in the production by end of 2018 for more than 10 textbooks which will be used by more than 1M students.